Michael W. Eichholz

 Office: 252 Life Science II

-Dr. Eichholz is a waterfowl/wetland ecologist in the Cooperative Wildlife Research Laboratory and Assistant Professor in the Department of Zoology, Southern Illinois University.
+Dr. Eichholz is a waterfowl/wetland ecologist in the Cooperative Wildlife Research Laboratory and Assistant Professor in the Zoology Program, Southern Illinois University.
 His past and current research involves studies addressing the importance of nutrient reserves to clutch size and incubation constancy of Black Brant nesting on the west coast of Alaska, the role of agricultural development in nutrient dynamics and population regulation of Canada geese staging in Interior Alaska, food availability and optimal foraging strategy of waterfowl in moist soil habitats and rice fields in the Central Valley of California, and the development of a technique using postovulatory follicles to estimate breeding propensity in wild populations of waterfowl.
 He is interested in continuing to investigate the influence of nutrient availability on vital rates and the development of life history traits and the relative influence of vital rates on waterfowl population demography.

 Ph.D.,University of Alaska